 The feature sets included with both browsers are similar and extensive.
 Both products include tab browsing, bookmarking, form auto-fill, reader mode, spell check, and others.
 Firefox has some features that Chrome does not, including text-to-speech, an in-browser screenshot tool, and autoplay blocking. a notable exclusive feature included with Chrome is Chromecast, which enables users to stream from a mobile device to a TV or other display.

 When it comes to add-on features, Chrome has a much greater library of third-party plugins available due to the overwhelming popularity of the browser.
 Chrome also nicely integrates with other Google features that are available through its suite of office tools that include Google Docs and Gmail.

-Firefox vs Chrome: Which is Better and Which Should You Use?
+Firefox vs. Chrome: Which is Better and Which Should You Use?

 When choosing between these two browsers, the choice is not obvious.
 Both perform comparably well, they offer rich feature sets, and they both run on Mac and Windows.
-Firefox has better privacy, greater customization, and better performance on android and other mobile devices.
-The recommendation would be for Firefox if you value privacy and customization, but Chrome is better for people who want a simpler interface with slightly faster page loading under most circumstances.
+Firefox has better privacy, greater customization, and better performance on Android and other mobile devices.
+The recommendation would be Firefox if you value privacy and customization, but Chrome is better for people who want a simpler interface with slightly faster page loading under most circumstances.